Configuration Parameters

 {string}

-The domain name (FQDN) or the IP address of the host on which the server of the Active Directory service that you would like to connect to is running.
+Domain name (FQDN) or IP address of a host running the server of the Active Directory service to be connected to.

 Example: "win2012.win.local".